learning1234embed/Neuro.ZERO/README.md

 # Neuro.ZERO: A Zero-Energy Neural Network Accelerator for Embedded Sensing and Inference Systems

 ## Introduction
 This code implements the paper titled "Neuro.ZERO: A Zero-Energy Neural Network Accelerator for Embedded Sensing and Inference Systems", which accelerates the run-time performance of a deep neural network (DNN) running on microcontroller-grade resource-constrained embedded systems.
 Neuro.ZERO is a novel co-processor architecture consisting of a main microcontroller unit (MCU) that executes scaled-down versions of deep neural network inference tasks, and an accelerator microcontroller unit that is powered by harvested energy.
-This code implements the extended inference for Texas Instruments's [MSP430FRXXXX microcontroller](http://www.ti.com/product/MSP430FR5994).
+This code implements the extended inference of Neuro.ZERO running on the Texas Instruments's [MSP430FRXXXX microcontroller](http://www.ti.com/product/MSP430FR5994).

 ## Install and Setup
 It requires to install Python, TensorFlow (offline training) and Code Composer Studio (binary generation for MSP430FRXXXX).
 The path environment also needs to be set for the execution of eclipse (CCS).